 If he sounds a little down, it might be because the next day he was hanged, drawn, and quartered.

 We talked about LAUDEMUS TE ("We glorify thee") in a previous post.
 'Nuff said.

 MURDNIWG is George Windrum, an Imagineer who did "show set design" for the If You Had Wings attraction at WDW.
 According to his daughter Gayle, "He ran the Show Set Design department at W.E.D. (former name of WDI)--creating working drawings for the interiors of many rides including the H. M." A certain "G. K. Windrum" drew up some Haunted Mansion blueprints that I have seen.
 There is also a "George Windrum" who does oil paintings and won first place in an art show put on by the Glendale Art Association in September of 2008.
 And that, dear friends, is the sum total of my knowledge about George Windrum.

-NEKEESORF is Ken Forsee (or Forsse, or Frosee; I've seen all three spellings).
+NEKEESORF is Ken Forsse.
+The last name is often misspelled as Frosee or Forsee; even this tombstone seems to assume "Frosee."
 Ken worked for Disney for awhile, and he did do some work on the HM, but he's more famous for what he did after he left.
 His genius was in recognizing that low-level, mechanical audio-animatronics had come well within the economic reach of the toy market.
 He invented Teddy Ruxpin, the biggest selling toy of 1985.

 That concludes our tour of the inside graveyard tombstones.
 Between the nine old men and the two types of smaller stones, we've accounted for almost all of them.
 There are, however, a couple of one-offs.